dilsha01/bus-booking-frontend/README-RIDEWAY.md

 ## Features

 - Modern, responsive UI with Material-UI
-- Hero section with trip search
+- Hero section with trip search and stats
-- Browse and filter available bus trips
+- Trips list with sorting and full-width journey tiles
-- Complete booking flow with passenger details
+- Complete booking flow, linked to the logged-in user
+- Login and signup with email verification
+- Role-aware navigation and protected/admin routes
+- Admin dashboard pages for buses, trips, users, and bookings
-- About, Contact, and Login pages
+- About and Contact pages with polished layout
 - Built with React 18 + TypeScript + Vite

 ## Prerequisites